MicrosoftDocs/sql-docs/docs/relational-databases/tables/specify-default-values-for-columns.md

 ## <a name="TsqlProcedure"></a> Use Transact-SQL to specify a default

-There are various ways that you can specify a default value for a column, by using SSMS to submit T-SQL.
+There are various ways that you can specify a default value for a column by using submit T-SQL.

 ### ALTER TABLE (T-SQL)